cloudant/sync-android/doc/query.md

 The `Query` object provides the ability to manage query indexes and execute queries.

-For the examples which follow, assume that these documents are in the datastore:
+For the examples which follow, assume that these documents are in the document store:

 ```java
 { "name": "mike",